 The amount of fuel injected into the engine is controlled by the PCM, which activates the injector for a predetermined amount of time.
-The PCM makes use of several sensors, such as the mass airflow sensor, coolant temperature sensor, and the throttle position sensor, to determine the amount of fuel needed for the current load on the engine.
+The PCM makes use of several sensors, such as the mass airflow sensor, coolant temperature sensor, and throttle position sensor, to determine the amount of fuel needed for the current load on the engine.
 The longer the injector is energized, the more fuel is delivered.

 Fuel injectors require high fuel pressure (45-60 PSI) in order to operate properly.
 Normally aspirated (carbureted) engines only require 3-9 PSI.
 This is sufficient pressure to keep the float bowl full of fuel.
-The fuel is not under pressure and is drawn into the engine through engine vacuum.
+The fuel is not under pressure and is drawn into the engine through the engine vacuum.

 Symptoms of a Bad Fuel Pump

 - The vehicle runs but will not accelerate and stalls at an idle.

 Causes of Fuel Pump Failure